 - Administrators: No System Maintainer status unless required

-- System Maintainers: Restrict to the absolute minimum (1-2 people)
+- System Maintainers: Restrict to an absolute minimum (1-2 people)

 Multi-Factor Authentication (MFA)

-MFA must be mandatorily activated for all accounts with administrative privileges.
-TYPO3 natively supports TOTP and recovery codes.
+MFA must be mandatorily enabled for all accounts with administrative rights.
+TYPO3 supports TOTP and recovery codes natively.

 Extension Management